praveentcom/passport-ui/docs/README.md

-# Passport UI - Installation Site
+# Passport UI - Docs

-This is the installation documentation site for Passport UI, built with Next.js and using the actual Passport UI components as a test bed.
+This is the documentation site for Passport UI, built with Next.js and using the actual Passport UI components as a test bed.

 ## Development